ScuderiaAMG/ScuderiaAMG/README.md

 Currently working on ROS system, Deep learning, Computer vision，learning in Huazhong University of Science and Technology, School of Artificial Intelligence and Automation, Automation.

 *ScuderiaAMG* is a repository for private use, for courses, playing, challenge myself, and some surprises for someone.
+Every year it will be closed during *January June July December*.

 escherichia30636@qq.com / taiyanchi157@gmail.com